Lutterworth High School

 Lutterworth High School is a coeducational academy school in the market town of Lutterworth, Leicestershire.
 It has an age range of 11–16.
-The school achieved an Ofsted rating of "Outstanding" in 2012.
+The school achieved an Ofsted rating of "Outstanding" in 2012, and later achieved its current rating of "Good" in 2024.

+Lutterworth High School was featured on ITV News Central on 12 December 2024 relating to a food study ran by Birmingham University.
+Regarding the school meal provision.

 History

 The school was built in 1927 as a school for 11–14 year olds from the local community.

+It originally opened in 1927 as Lutterworth Central School.
+It later became Lutterworth Secondary Modern, then later got its current name Lutterworth High School.